-Educational Presentation - Provides an opportunity for members to demonstrate their communication skills by presenting knowledge, information or a process to gain a desired response from an audience.
+11100 Educational Presentation - Provides an opportunity for members to demonstrate their communication skills by presenting knowledge, information or a process to gain a desired response from an audience.
 In other words you can say, do or show something about a topic that interests you and that you think will interest the audience.
+Presentation content must be the original work of the presenter(s).
+Extensive paraphrasing from other sources is prohibited.
+Use of brief quotations or excerpts from other work(s) is permitted provided the source is identified.
 The audience will usually be sitting down and ready to listen.
 A 4-H member may participate in only one educational presentation per year at the Iowa State Fair.
+Presentation content must be the original work of the presenter(s).
+Extensive paraphrasing from other sources is prohibited.
+Use of brief quotations or excerpts of from other work(s) is permitted provided the source is identified.